ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## How much is early access?

-Early access is set at $16 AUD (approx $10.82 USD).
+Early access is set set at the discounted price of $20 AUD (aprrox $13 USD).
 That's a massive discount off the final price for getting onboard early in the book's development.

 ## How much will the completed book be?